 CONFLICT OF INTEREST QUESTIONNAIRE For vendor doing business with local governmental entity FORM CIQ This questionnaire reflects changes made to the law by H.B.
 23, 84th Leg., Regular Session.
-OFFICE USE ONLY This questionnaire is being filed in accordance with Chapter 176, Local Government Code, by a vendor who has a business relationship as defined by Section 176.001(1-a) with a local governmental entity and the vendor meets requirements under Section 176.006(a).
-Date Received By law this questionnaire must be filed with the records administrator of the local governmental entity not later than the 7th business day after the date the vendor becomes aware of facts that require the statement to be filed.
+OFFICE USE ONLY This questionnaire is being filed in accordance with Chapter 176, Local Government Code, by a vendor w has a business relationship as defined by Section 176.001(1-a) with a local governmental entity and t vendor meets requirements under Section 176.006(a).
+By law this questionnaire must be filed with the records administrator of the local governmental entity not la than the 7th business day after the date the vendor becomes aware of facts that require the statement to filed.
 See Section 176.006(a-1), Local Government Code.
-A vendor commits an offense if the vendor knowingly violates Section 176.006, Local Government Code.
-An offense under this section is a misdemeanor.
-1 Name of vendor who has a business relationship with local governmental entity.
+A vendor commits an offense if the vendor knowingly violates Section 176.006, Local Government Code offense under this section is a misdemeanor.
+An 1 Name of vendor who has a business relationship with local governmental entity.
 Check this box if you are filing an update to a previously filed questionnaire.
-(The law re completed questionnaire with the appropriate filing authority not later than the 7th business you became aware that the originally filed questionnaire was incomplete or inaccurate.)
+(The law requires that you file an updated completed questionnaire with the appropriate filing authority not later than the 7th business day after the date on which you became aware that the originally filed questionnaire was incomplete or inaccurate.)
 Name of local government officer about whom the information is being disclosed.
-Collection of a definition of the constraints of the constraint of the definition of the constraints of the constr Name of Officer officer, as described by Section 176.003(a)(2)(A).
-Also describe any family relationship with Complete subparts A and B for each employment or business relationship described.
-Attack CIQ as necessary.
-A. Is the local government officer or a family member of the officer receiving or li other than investment income, from the vendor? kely to receive taxable income, Yes No B. Is the vendor receiving or likely to receive taxable income, other than investment of the local government officer or a family member of the officer AND the taxable i local governmental entity?
+Name of Officer Complete subparts A and B for each employment or business relationship described.
+A CIQ as necessary.
+A. Is the local government officer or a family member of the officer receiving other than investment income, from the vendor?
+B. Is the vendor receiving or likely to receive taxable income, other than investr of the local government officer or a family member of the officer AND the taxa local governmental entity?
 Yes No Describe each employment or business relationship that the vendor named in Section 1 maintains with a corporation or other business entity with respect to which the local government officer serves as an officer or director, or holds an ownership interest of one percent or more.
-Check this box if the vendor has given the local government officer or a family member of as described in Section 176.003(a)(2)(B), excluding gifts described in Section 17 7 Signature of vendor doing business with the governmental entity ate
+Check this box if the vendor has given the local government officer or a family mem as described in Section 176.003(a)(2)(B), excluding gifts described in Section 1 Signature of vendor doing business with the governmental entity Date Form provided by Texas Ethics Commission www.ethics.state.tx.us Revised 11/30/2015